obenkenobi/cypher-log/README.md

 # Cypher Log
-A passcode based encrypted narchitecture. built on a microservice aarchitecture.
+A passcode based encrypted narchitecture built on a microservice aarchitecture.

 ## Getting Started